-Garden gnomes Gnomeo (voice of McAvoy) and Juliet (voice of Blunt) have as many obstacles to overcome as their quasi namesakes when they are caught up in a feud between neighbors.
+Garden gnomes Gnomeo (James McAvoy) and Juliet (Emily Blunt) have as many obstacles to overcome as their quasi namesakes when they are caught up in a feud between neighbors.
 But with plastic pink flamingos and lawnmower races in the mix, can this young couple find lasting happiness?Written by

 Walt Disney Pictures

 11 of 14 people found this review helpful.

 Was this review helpful to you?